 Your life force is an energy.
 Life force is not a simple, mental construct.
 Life force is real.
 Your life force is what provides you with the qualities of, for example, self-love, compassion, forgiveness, strength, courage, will, discipline, steadfastness, stick-to-it-iveness, truth, deep listening, right understanding, right knowing and right action (notwithstanding those who say change is all about willpower.
 The truth?
 Willpower is rarely sustainable).

 To connect to your life force, it’s important to engage in some type of consistent spiritual practice – meditation (sitting or walking), energy work such as yoga, tai chi or martial arts, self-reflection or contemplation, quietude and silence, or journaling.
 A spiritual practice is not about religion or theology.
 I know atheists who have a spiritual practice; I know avowed religious folks who don’t.
 The truth is, touching in on a regular basis to our deeper self, results in experiencing a deeper sense of well-be-ing that supports us in time of challenge and change, and gives us a sense of grounding, peace and well-being with which we approach life and make healthy life choices, decisions and changes.

-If you find yourself spending more and more time engaged in online social networks, if you live much of your life communing with “friends” on Facebook, Instagram, and in virtual communities, there’s a better than average chance you’re real-world social skills may be eroding.
+If you find yourself spending more and more time engaged in online social networks, if you live much of your life communing with friends or family, etc. on Zoom, Facebook, Instagram during these times of self-quarantine, home confinement, etc., there’s a better than average chance you’re real-world social skills may be eroding.
 You may find yourself turning down more and more invitations to “real” social events or feeling more uncomfortable when you do engage.
 You may find your social skills when engaging with “real” people are diminishing.
 You may find yourself “holding up” in your home more and more, venturing outside less and less.

 Eating to live; exercising for health, support well-being